pangpond510/door_locker/README.md

-## Door Locker
+# Door Locker

-this is a repository for Hardware Synthesis Lab project
+This is a repository for Hardware Synthesis Lab project.
+The project is based on:
+  - React the Front-End
+  - Node.JS for the Back-End
+  - Arduino for the components (based on ESP8266)

 ## Get Started